compuphase/ARM-disassembler/readme.md

 To summarize, if you read the ELF symbol table, and then add the functions in that table to this library with `disasm_symbol` (with corrected address and mode appropriately set), function `disasm_buffer` selects (and switches) the mode automatically, based on the address.

+## Code pool

+While disassembling, the ARM-disasm library inspects `LDR` instructions to find the start of literal pools, and it inspects the branch instructions to find the end of literal pools.
+Literal pools may appear in the middle of a function (with the code branching around it).
+It builds a map of known locations for instructions or literals, which it refers to as the "code map".

+When you throw completely unrelated bits of binary code at `disasm_thumb`, `disasm_arm` or `disasm_buffer`, you will need to clear the code pool in between those calls.
+Otherwise, there is a risk that an instruction isn't decoded, because the address was flagged as "literal pool" during the disassembly of an earlier block of code.

+    void disasm_clear_codepool(ARMSTATE *state);

+For example, the unit test for this library, which tests a bunch of instructions one by one, clears the code pool at the start of every test.

 ## Why build my own

 I am aware of [pebble-disthumb](https://github.com/radare/pebble-disthumb) by pancake/radare.org, and of [DARM](https://github.com/jbremer/darm) by Jurriaan Bremer.
 The first, pebble-disthumb, is quite limited; but DARM also didn't get a couple of instructions right.
 DARM is not maintained anymore, and since I am not well versed in Python, the option of forking it and maintaining it myself was not attractive.